 Instructors for the course are recruited from municipalities, VDH, and Virginia Tech.
 Class size will be limited to 25 people.

-Virginia Tech has been awarded grant monies from VDH for participant funding for this course.
-Funding covers all but a small portion of your registration fee; e.g., if you choose to stay at the hotel, you will only pay $79 for lodging, food, and course materials.
-Commuters will pay a registration fee of $50.
-Sign up early to ensure your seat in the course, as space is limited.
+Virginia tech has been awarded grant monies from VDH for participant funding for this course.
+Funding covers all but $90 or $60 of your registration fee, which includes lodging, food, and course materials.
+Register early to ensure your seat in the course, as space is limited.

 Continuing Education Units

-You will earn 2.2 CEUs (equal to 22 contact hours) for successful completion of the course.
+Participants will receive 2.2 CEUs (equal to 22 contact hours) for successful completion of the course.
 A certificate of completion will be awarded at the conclusion of the course.